uspki/policies/certificate-policy.md

 ## 6.8 Time-stamping

 Asserted times shall be accurate to within three minutes.
 Electronic or manual procedures may be used to maintain system time.
-Clock adjustments are auditable events (see section 5.4.1).
+Clock adjustments are auditable events (see Section 5.4.1).

 # 7. CERTIFICATE, CRL, AND OCSP PROFILES